top of page

 * Chrome, Firefox, Edge, Safari, etc.

-Retail sites that use dark patterns may include confusing verbiage that upon a quick glance appears to say one thing (something desirable) but actually says the opposite (something you won't like).
+Retail sites that use dark patterns may include confusing verbiage that upon a quick glance appears to say one thing (something desirable) but actually says something else (something you won't like).
 Tactics include double negatives, confusing opt-out wording, and check boxes that you tick if you don't want the offer.
 It may be a confusingly worded unsubscribe link to get off some stupid email list.
-These are carefully crafted and tested to ensure that an artificially elevated number of people perform the actions most desired by the site operator.

 Cart Packing